dotnet/AspNetDocs/aspnet/web-api/overview/older-versions/creating-a-web-api-that-supports-crud-operations.md

 [Download Completed Project](http://code.msdn.microsoft.com/ASP-NET-Web-API-Tutorial-c4761894)

-> This tutorial shows how to support CRUD operations in an HTTP service using ASP.NET Web API.
+> This tutorial shows how to support CRUD operations in an HTTP service using ASP.NET Web API for ASP.NET 4.x.
 >
 > ## Software versions used in the tutorial
 >